linode/docs/docs/web-servers/nginx/nginx-reverse-proxy.md

 * `memcached_pass` passes a request to a memcached server

 ### Passing Request Headers to Backend Servers

-Sometimes your web application needs to know the real IP address of the user who is visiting your website.
-In case of a reverse proxy, the backend server only sees the proxy IP address.
+Sometimes your backend application needs to know the IP address of the user who is visiting your website.
+With a reverse proxy, the backend server only sees the proxy IP address.
 This can be solved by passing the IP address of the client using HTTP request headers.
 The `proxy_set_header` directive is used for this.

 {{< file "/etc/nginx/sites-available/myapp" nginx >}}
 server {